Learn everything you need to know about how to apply for Google Grants in this guide.

 1. Work with a Google Grants agency

 Don’t leave your Google Grant application up to chance!
-Getting help from professionals takes pressure off your staff and cuts down on the time and effort needed to apply for the grant successfully.
-Experts at a qualified Google Grants agency can help you:
+Getting help from professionals takes pressure off your staff and reduces the time and effort needed to apply for the grant successfully.
+Experts at a qualified Google Grants agency can:

 • Confirm your eligibility